 Enjoy Japanese Culture!

-Kyoto City is raising awareness of and accessibility to multilingual support for foreign tourists, both on websites and around the city, in preparation for all the visitors they plan to welcome during the 2020 Olympic and Paralympic Games.
+Kyoto City is raising awareness of and accessibility to multilingual support for foreign tourists, both on websites and around the city.
 They are also installing additional signboards and flyers in other languages.

 There is a saying, "When in Rome, do as the Romans do."
 This is smart advice to follow, and a good way to adapt to the local environment, regardless of differences from your own culture.
 By understanding Japanese culture and etiquette, you can enjoy sightseeing around Kyoto even more.